aaronpmishkin/relu_optimal_sets_poster/README.md

 # ReLU Optimal Sets Poster

-Poster for the paper *Optimal Sets and Solution Paths of ReLU Networks* presented at ICML 2023.
+Poster for the paper [Optimal Sets and Solution Paths of ReLU Networks](https://proceedings.mlr.press/v202/mishkin23a.html) by Aaron Mishkin and Mert Pilanci, presented at ICML 2023.